marcinkapturski/marcinkapturski/README.md

 ### Hi there 👋

-Here you can meet me from my technical side.
+Here you can get to know me from my technical side.
 Below you will find my projects that I have been working on for a long time, <br />
 either for my clients or for myself.
 Most of them will be described on my blog over the time.
 <br /><br />
 <p align="center">